 This luggage scanning scene is a source of great comedy, entertainment, and plenty of Star Wars and Disney references.
-As each piece of luggage slides into view, a 3D x-ray view reveals its contents, which is always something unexpected.
-From light sabers and blasters, to Madame Leota (from The Haunted Mansion) and a Captain EO robot, guests will consistently be surprised by what they see inside.
+As each piece of luggage slides into view, a 3D x-ray view reveals its contents, which is always unexpected.
+From lightsabers and blasters to Madame Leota (from The Haunted Mansion) and a Captain EO robot, Guests will consistently be surprised by what they see inside.
 And the G2-9T droid cracks jokes along the way.

-Up the second ramp, a G2-4T droid (quite similar to the G2-9T) is performing security duty, but this time it’s on guests.
-A thermal scanner gives guests a chance to wave their hands and see themselves on the screen in real-time.
-Meanwhile, the droid (reportedly voiced by actor Patrick Warburton) is making jokes about what he sees within each guest as they pass through security.
-One of my favorites is the line, “Great job sir.
+Up the second ramp, a G2-4T droid (quite similar to the G2-9T) performs security duty, but this time it’s on Guests.
+A thermal scanner gives Guests a chance to wave their hands and see themselves on the screen in real-time.
+Meanwhile, the droid (reportedly voiced by actor Patrick Warburton) makes jokes about what he sees within each Guest as they pass through security.
+One of my favorites is the line, “Great job, sir.
 Your mind is completely blank.”

 Listen to audio from the second queue room, including the luggage and security scanning droids:

 There is more to see and hear in this queue room than ever before and not nearly enough time in one trip through to experience it all.
-I’ve heard the luggage droid loop alone is 15-20 minutes long, though most guests will see this droid for no more than a couple minutes.
-Likewise, the jokes from the security scanner droid keep guests happy and entertained while wiating to board.
+I’ve heard the luggage droid loop alone is 15-20 minutes long, though most Guests will see this droid for no more than a couple of minutes.
+Likewise, the jokes from the security scanner droid keep Guests happy and entertained while waiting to board.

 Star Tours: The Adventures Continue – Pre-Show

 First, I’ll offer descriptions of the scenes that make up Star Tours: The Adventures Continue.
-Following these descriptions, you can scroll down for binaural audio of several full rides through, each with different scenes.
+Following these descriptions, you can scroll down for binaural audio of several full rides, each with different scenes.

 But we’re getting ahead of ourselves.

 The pre-show entertainment while waiting to board revisits the humor of the classic Star Tours safety video, presented in a new way.
-A series of short clips displayed on HD monitors above guests’ heads begins to set up the story of Star Tours: The Adventures Continue.
+A series of short clips displayed on HD monitors above Guests’ heads begin to set up Star Tours’ story: The Adventures Continue.

 Guests find themselves peeking into the Starspeeder hangar, where final touches are being made before flight.
-Enter C-3PO, who has been given the mission of telling our AC-38 “Ace” pilot that he’s in need of a quick repair.
+Enter C-3PO, who has been given the mission of telling our AC-38 “Ace” pilot that he needs a quick repair.

-On the video, C-3PO enters the Starspeeder 1000 cockpit and tells the AC-38 to hurry back after his repair before it’s flight time.
+C-3PO enters the Starspeeder 1000 cockpit in the video and tells the AC-38 to hurry back after his repair before its flight time.
 After that moment, Aly San San appears on the screen once more to begin the safety video.
 Star Tours fans will quickly notice it’s a shot-by-shot remake of the original, much-beloved safety video, but now in HD and with new characters and gags.
 Fans remember the previous safety video’s host’s crazy hair: